EmanueleCuzzocrea/Differential_Drive_Robot/README.md

 This project is developed as part of the Robotics Lab course assignment and aims to control a mobile robot to follow a specific trajectory in ROS.
-The project involves creating a Gazebo world, spawning a robot, setting up various goals, and performing autonomous navigation, vision-based tasks, and environmental mapping.
+The project involves creating a Gazebo world, spawning a robot, setting up various goals, and performing autonomous navigation, environmental mapping, and vision-based tasks, .

 ## Objectives